-We offer two Masters by Ressearch degrees in Anthropology.
-The MA in Sociocultural Anthropology by Research and the MSc in Biological Anthropology by Research are one year full-time courses of supervised research.
+We offer two Masters by Research degrees in Anthropology.
+The MA in Sociocultural Anthropology by Research and the MSc in Evolutionary Anthropology by Research are one year full-time courses of supervised research.
 You can also register to study for these qualifications part-time.
 In this case the length of your course will be at least twice the length for full-time study.

 Research students work closely with a supervisory team to undertake a substantial piece of research which must be written up in the form of a thesis.
 In addition, research students are required to undertake research training, provided by both the university and the department.

 For the MSc in Evolutionary/Biological Anthropology read the MSc Prospectus 2023 for suggested projects for this coming year and research interests of potential supervisors.

 To be accepted for a research degree you must show that you have appropriate training to work independently (with academic guidance from your supervisor) at this level.
 This will normally involve both an undergraduate degree at upper second or first class level and supportive references.
 The department will also need to be satisfied that your proposed research is viable and that we are able to provide appropriate supervision and resources.

 Time is TikToking: People’s perception of primate videos on one of the fastest growing social media platforms

 Principles of Evolutionary Medicine in Programmes against Malaria